WigglyMuffin/SNDScripts/Scripts/Overseer/README.md

 ## Installation

 1. Verify all required plugins are installed and enabled.
-2. Download the latest vac_functions and vac_list files from [SNDScripts](https://github.com/WigglyMuffin/SNDScripts).
+2. Download the latest vac_functions and vac_lists files from [SNDScripts](https://github.com/WigglyMuffin/SNDScripts).
-3. Place the vac_functions and vac_list files in your SND config folder.
+3. Place the vac_functions and vac_lists files in your SND config folder.
 4. Download the latest Overseer script files (both Overseer and Overseer Launcher) from the [Overseer folder](https://github.com/WigglyMuffin/SNDScripts/tree/main/Scripts/Overseer).
 5. Place Overseer and Overseer Launcher inside your SND environment (`/snd` and add/import the scripts).
 6. Set Overseer Launcher as the script to run on AutoRetainer CharacterPostProcess.